The Wolf Man (1941 film): Plot

 Bela's mother, Maleva, reveals to Larry that the wolf which bit him was Bela in the form of a wolf, and Larry is now a werewolf too because he was bitten by one.
 Silver is the only thing that can kill a werewolf.
 Maleva gives him a charm to prevent the transformation.
-Uncertain whether to believe her, he instead gives the charm to Gwen for protection.
+Uncertain whether or not to believe her, he instead gives the charm to Gwen for protection.

 Like Maleva warned, Larry transforms into a humanoid wolf hybrid on the following night and kills a villager.
 He returns to normal the next morning with no memory of his rampage.
 Authorities believe the killing to be the work of a wolf; they set traps and send out hunting parties.
 The next night, Larry turns into a werewolf and is caught in one of the traps.
 Maleva uses a spell to temporarily change him back to human form, allowing him to free himself before a hunting party finds him.

 Now convinced he is a werewolf, a distraught Larry decides to leave town.
 When he says his goodbye to Gwen, he sees a pentagram on her palm.
 He tells his father he is a werewolf and killed Bela and the villager, but his father thinks Larry is delusional and ties him to a chair to prevent him from leaving and prove to him he is not a werewolf.
 When the moon rises Larry transforms again, breaks free of his restraints, and attacks Gwen.
 Not recognizing the werewolf as his son, Sir John bludgeons him over the head with Larry's silver-headed cane which Larry gave him.
 Maleva arrives and again uses the spell.
-Sir John and Gwen watch in horror as the dead werewolf transforms into Larry's human corpse.
+Sir John watches in horror as the dead werewolf transforms into Larry's human corpse.